Female genital mutilation in Nigeria: Cultural perception

-Achieving gender equality and empowering all women and girls is the fifth Sustainable Development Goal (SDG) but In Nigeria it faces many problems due to many different resolutions not being in line with the religious and cultural beliefs of most of the Nigerian population and thus, unworthy to be enacted as a Nigerian law.
+Achieving gender equality and empowering all women and girls is the fifth Sustainable Development Goal (SDG) but In Nigeria, it faces many problems due to many different resolutions not being in line with the religious and cultural beliefs of most of the Nigerian population and thus, unworthy to be enacted as a Nigerian law.

-Data shows that the majority of people believe female genital cutting should end, but they cite social pressures to continue the practice with their daughters.
-Of women aged 15 to 49 polled between 2004–2015, 64% want to end the practice.
+Data shows that the majority of people believe FGM should end, but they cite social pressures to continue the practice with their daughters.
+Men especially do not favour the practise and will not like it to continue.
+People's opinion on whether female genital mutilation should continue or end depends a lot on their socio-economic status.
+While the poor and uneducated men will want female genital mutilation to continue, richer and educated people will like it to end.
+Among women aged 15 to 49 polled between 2004 and 2015, 64% want to end the practice.